jscad/OpenJSCAD.org/packages/desktop/README.md

  ```require(<moduleName>)``` calls to include other functions, shapes etc
  * in your main file, when using common.js modules please use named exports ie :
   ```javascript module.exports = {main, getParameterDefinitions}```
- * VERY IMPORTANT : if you use common.js modules you HAVE to `require()` all the OpenJSCAD modules you use (like `@jscad/csg` etc) **yourself**: if the app detects that you do not have `module.exports`, then it will inject all the OpenJSCAD api itself, with a MAJOR limitation at this time: you cannot make require() calls from anything but the root level file, and you do not have access to the API (this will get fixed)
+ * VERY IMPORTANT : if you use common.js modules you HAVE to `require()` all the JSCAD packages you use (like `@jscad/csg` etc) **yourself**: if the app detects that you do not have `module.exports`, then it will inject all the JSCAD api itself, with a MAJOR limitation at this time: you cannot make require() calls from anything but the root level file, and you do not have access to the API (this will get fixed)

  > there will NOT be out of the box support for es6 modules anytime soon, please use a transpiler (Babel.js etc) if you want to use es modules